cscsCSCScscs/pyodbc/Tips-and-Tricks-by-Database-Platform.md

 #### Limitations of the Access ODBC driver

 The Access ODBC driver is not able to fully support some of the "complex" column types like "(multi-valued) Lookup" fields and "Attachment" fields.
 In some cases the ODBC driver can read values from such a column, but is unable to perform INSERT/UPDATE/DELETE operations.
-If you need to perform such tasks then you may need to use .NET (possibly [IronPython](https://github.com/IronLanguages/main/releases)) and Access DAO (Data Access Objects).
+If you have to perform such tasks then you may need to use [Access DAO](https://msdn.microsoft.com/en-us/library/office/dn124645.aspx) (Data Access Objects), perhaps in conjunction with [IronPython](https://github.com/IronLanguages/main/releases).

+There is a list of more general Microsoft Access specifications and limitations [here](http://office.microsoft.com/en-ca/access-help/access-2010-specifications-HA010341462.aspx).

 ### Microsoft SQL Server